-Students must submit official transcripts from all colleges they attended.
+Students must submit official transcripts from every college or university they attended.
 Course descriptions are required if your course(s) were obtained at a private or out of state college/university.
 Upon request, Massachusetts course descriptions may need to be provided for transfer credit approval.

-Please keep in mind; it often takes 4-6 weeks to receive outside transcripts, so request that they be sent to University Extension as early as possible.
+Please keep in mind, it often takes 4-6 weeks to receive outside transcripts.
+Request that they be sent to University Extension as early as possible.

 How and when are my transfer credits from my other colleges applied to my UMass Dartmouth degree?

-University Extension and the dean, or a designee, of the appropriate college will determine which transfer credits will be applied towards your UMD degree.
+University Extension and the Dean, or a designee, of the appropriate college will determine which transfer credits will be applied towards your UMass Dartmouth degree.
 The minimum acceptable grade for receiving transfer credit is a C-.

 Transfer credits are recorded on the student's permanent UMass Dartmouth record once the student is officially registered in a UMass Dartmouth course.

-What assistance is available to me if I am experiencing academic difficulty and are there tutoring services available?
+What assistance is available to me if I am experiencing academic difficulty?
+Are there tutoring services available?

-The Academic Resource Center (ARC) is a support service that provides peer tutoring and small group review sessions for UMass Dartmouth students.
-The ARC offers help with writing papers and improving your study skills as well as peer tutoring, study groups and study partners, workshops on academic issues, and individualized assessments.
+The Academic Resource Center is a support service that provides peer tutoring and small group review sessions for UMass Dartmouth students.
+The Academic Resource Center offers help with writing papers and improving your study skills, as well as peer tutoring, study groups and study partners, workshops on academic issues, and individualized assessments.

 Who should be informed if I have a learning disability?

-The Center for Access and Success is a support organization that helps students with disabilities pursue their educational goals while adjusting fully to their new environment.
+The Center for Access and Success is a support organization that helps students with learning disabilities pursue their educational goals while fully adjusting to their new environment.
 Services provided include mobility, note taking, advocacy, alternative testing, and a referral service for interpreters.
 UMass Dartmouth's policy regarding admission and access to programs prohibits discrimination on the basis of disability.
-While applicants and enrolled students are not required to disclose a disability, it is recommended they contact the Center for Access and Success to discuss, in confidence, accommodations that may be needed.
+While applicants and enrolled students are not required to disclose a disability, it is recommended they contact the Center for Access and Success to discuss, in confidence, about possible accommodations.

 Can I retake a class to improve my GPA?

-However, only the appropriate UMass Dartmouth course may be used; no course taken at another institution can replace a UMass Dartmouth course’s grade.
-Only the most recently earned course grade (whether higher or lower) will be reflected in a student’s cumulative GPA; however, all courses attempted by a student will be part of their permanent record.
+However, only the appropriate UMass Dartmouth course may be used; no course taken at another institution can replace a grade of a UMass Dartmouth course.
+Only the most recently earned course grade (whether higher or lower) will be reflected in a students' cumulative GPA.
+However, all courses attempted by a student will be part of their permanent record.

-Please speak with your Academic Advisor prior to registering for the same course again.
+Please consult your Academic Advisor before registering for the same course.